loopDelicious/facial-recognition/README.md

     $ venv\Scripts\activate
     (venv) $ pip install -r requirements.txt

-## Step 1: Add a dataset
+## Step 1: Create a custom face recognition dataset
+Find `headshots.py` and update row 3 with your name (or row 5 of `headshots_picam.py` if using Pi camera).

+    (venv) $ python headshots.py

-Create a new subfolder under `dataset` named after you, like `Charlie`.
-Find `headshots.py` and update row 3 precisely as you named the subfolder.
-Then run this command to open a new webcam window.
+Run this command to open a new webcam window.
 Press the spacebar to take at least 10 pictures of your face from different angles.
 When you're done, **ESC** to close the window.

-    (venv) $ python headshots.py

-Repeat this step to add more friends, making sure to create a separate folder for each person.
+Repeat this step to add more friends, creating a separate folder for each person.

 ## Step 2: Train the model

-    (venv) $ python train_model.py
+    (venv) $ python encode_faces.py

 Run this command to analyze the photos and create a new file `encodings.pickle` that contains criteria for identifying these faces.